 Here’s another piece I wrote for the Singaporean magazine for newish Christians and which is destined for my forthcoming book The Sandwich.

 Prayerlessness requires real effort on our part.

-When the Holy Spirit brushes against your soul, you have to brush him off.
-When you see a need, you have to suppress the desire to bring it to God.
-When you sense a flame rising in your heart for God or eternity, you have to douse it.
+When the Holy Spirit brushes against your soul, you need to brush him off.
+When you see a need, you should suppress the desire to bring it to God.
+When you sense a flame rising in your heart for God or eternity, you must douse it.